 Atha kho āyasmā ānando yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā ānando bhagavantaṁ etadavoca:

-Then the Venerable Ānanda approached the Blessed One.
+Then the venerable Ānanda approached the Blessed One.
 Having drawn near, he paid homage to the Blessed One and sat down to one side.
-Seated to one side, the Venerable Ānanda addressed the Blessed One:
+Seated to one side, the venerable Ānanda addressed the Blessed One:

 “bhavo, bhavoti, bhante, vuccati.
 Kittāvatā nu kho, bhante, bhavo hotī”ti?